 Having children is the dream of almost every couple but sometimes it is not possible for the couple to have children naturally.
-However, treatments like IVF is the ray of hope for such couples.
+However, treatments like IVF are the ray of hope for such couples.

-Now, you must be wondering what IVF process actually is and what all it incorporates?
+Now, you must be wondering what IVF process actually is and what all it incorporates.

 In general, IVF or In-Vitro fertilization is commonly known as test tube baby process.

 IVF is an assisted reproductive technique, which is used when there are issues in the normal conception of a child by the couple.
-These issues can be the result of various health problems with either the male or female counterpart or both.
+These issues can be the result of various health problems with either the male or female infertility counterpart or both.

 In IVF, the egg (known as ovum) from the woman is taken and combined with the sperm from the male outside the body in a controlled environment (in a specialized lab).
 Then they are left so that the sperm can fertilize the egg.
 The fertilized egg (known as an embryo) is then placed in the uterus of the woman, which leads to pregnancy.

 Nowadays with advancements in the IVF field, the fertilization process is carried out in a specially designed dish known as "Petri dish" in place of a test tube.
+The cost of IVF also differs depending upon the type you opt for and in different cities like Bangalore, Mumbai, Pune, etc.

 When IVF required?